In 1645, gardener and diarist John Evelyn visited the curiosity cabinet established by Ferrante Imperato. Evelyn

 Born around 1525, Imperato was a Neapolitan apothecary and herbalist with a broad range of interests.
 Not many details are known about his personal life, but it appears he constantly looked for new remedies, and the useful objects he collected eventually took up so much room that he had to find extra storage space for them.
 At some point, he must have realized that the objects were pretty interesting, independent of their potential curative powers.
 He began allowing visitors into a room next to his apothecary shop.
 Besides the diarist Evelyn, Imperato's visitors also included members of the ambitious science academy, Linceans (or Lynceans).

 Imperato's collection of animal, mineral and vegetable oddities included stuffed terrestrial and marine animals, stuffed birds, shells, stones, gems and fossils.
 His botanical collection of pressed plants filled 80 volumes, and a recent study estimated that the original collection (most of which is long gone) may have included more than 35,000 specimens.

 Visitors to Imperato's museum might have been most impressed by the crocodile dangling from the ceiling.
 Or the Egyptian mongoose wandering his living quarters.
 As this illustration indicates, it may have been the largest specimen, but it was surrounded by equally fascinating, if smaller, fauna.
 By hanging fauna from the ceiling Imperato likely hoped to avoid distracting visitors' attention from the mineral and vegetable specimens along the museum's walls.

-After he set up his museum, perhaps encouraged by friends and family, he documented his curiosity cabinet.
+After he set up his museum, perhaps encouraged by friends and family, he documented his curiosity cabinet with a woodcut, but went on to write more about the natural world.
 Dell'Historia Naturale (Natural History) numbered nearly 800 pages, with 119 woodcuts.
 The woodcut showing his museum, released in 1599, is quite possibly the earliest published illustration of a curiosity cabinet.
+He also strove to include illustrations of specimens "not brought to light by others."
 Moreover, Imperato's book was the first comprehensive natural history book that was written in Italian, as opposed to written in or translated from Latin.
+His profuse praise of Colantonio Stigliola, who collaborated with Imperato.
+Some readers later believed that Stigliola was the book's real author.